Codecademy/docs/content/kotlin/concepts/data-types/data-types.md

 ## Primitive Data-type

-We will now discuss different types of primitive data-types in kotlin :
+There are the following different types of primitive data types in Kotlin:

 - **Boolean**
 - **Byte**